mbianchidev/mbianchidev/README.md

   In the end we could not find the Product-Market Fit, even after raising a pre-seed amount and had to step back, but quoting Yoda: "The greatest teacher, failure is."

-  In the end I kept advocating for Cloud Native technologies, I am a Kubernetes lover and a CNCF Ambassador. ☸️💙 I strongly believe in the power of Platform Engineering and I look forward to impact the IT industry with my work. 🏋️
+  In the end I kept advocating for Cloud Native technologies.
+  Currently I keep being a Kubernetes lover, contributor and advocate as a CNCF Ambassador. ☸️💙

+  I strongly believe in the need of Platform Engineering and AI to enhance developer workflows, hence why I joined GitHub in 2024 as Solutions Engineer. 🏋️

-  What will I do in 2024 and beyond?
+  What will I do in 2026 and beyond?
 Who knows! 🤩

   To be continued...
 </details>